belmakier/libpixie/README.md

 ## Installation

-Installation is very simple, you'll just need to get the source code and compile to get going.
+Installation is simple, you'll just need to get the source code and compile to get going.
 First clone the repository using

 ```